syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Open-and-save-Word-document-in-DropBox-Cloud-Storage.md

     //Define the access token for authentication with the Dropbox API var accessToken = "Access_Token";

-    //Define the file path in Dropbox where the file is located var filePathInDropbox = "FilePath";
+    //Define the file path in Dropbox where the file is located.
+For ex: "/Template.docx" or "/Apps/Template.docx" var filePathInDropbox = "FilePath";

     try